-Even if the hair is starting to grow again, you still won’t notice it until after a few weeks when it finally grows out from the skin’s surface.
+Even though the hair starts to grow again after waxing, you won’t notice it until after a few weeks until it finally pops out from the skin’s surface.

 With shaving, the hair becomes visible as soon as it starts to grow.
 That’s why those who shave feel hairy again in just a couple of days.
 Also note, if you shave, you should wait until the hair is long enough before you wax it off.

-Soothe your skin afterwards with some coconut oil, and you’ll be good to go!
+Soothe your skin afterward with some coconut oil, and you’ll be good to go!